 Cyber-attack on ICRC: What we know

-Update: 16 February 2022, 9 AM CET.
-Nearly a month has passed since we determined that servers hosting personal data belonging to more than 515,000 people worldwide were hacked in a sophisticated cyber-attack.
-We are now in a position to share some findings of our analysis of this data breach.
+In January, we determined that servers hosting personal data belonging to more than 515,000 people worldwide were hacked in a sophisticated cyber-attack.

 We feel it is our responsibility as a humanitarian organization accountable to our partners and the people we serve to share what information we can about this hack.